katherinesebastin/AdvWebDevelopmentProject/Presentation.md

 - Make it mobile-friendly
 - Add more styling and accessibility
 - Improve the Game Log with dates and tags
+- Add game system selection and matching character sheets